 4000B Advanced Lab, Lab.
-6 hrs.; M.H.
-Jericho.
+6 hrs.; B.L.
+Blackford.
 Prerequisite: Fourth-year standing in physics or engineering-physics or permission from the instructor.

-This is a physics and engineering-physics laboratory class in which students in groups of two This class is a cross-listing for Oceanography 5310 and is accepted as a physics class. work largely on their own initiative.
-The student may select experiments from the fields of optics. acoustics, solid state devices and low temperature physics.
-Detailed laboratory reports on the 4350A Physical Properties of Materials, Lect.
-3 hrs.; H.W.
-King.
-Prerequisite: Physics experiments are required and students are expected to demonstrate a good grasp of underlying 1150B.
+This is a physics and engineering-physics laboratory class in which students in groups of two work largely on their own initiative.
+The student may select experiments from the fields of optics, acoustics, solid state devices and low temperature physics.
+Detailed laboratory reports on the experiments are required and students are expected to demonstrate a good grasp of underlying physical principles.

-4020B Special Topics in the History and Philosophy of Science, Seminar 3 hrs.; R.
+4020B\ Special Topics in the History and Philosophy of Science, Seminar 3 hrs.; R. Ravindra.